 - Alia Herrera Memorial Scholarship - Award $3,000, open to Law Student Members who are entering their second or third year of law school, or have the equivalent of one year to complete.

-The Range Bar Association will give $1,000 to a law student, or students, who attended high school, or graduated from a high school, in the Range Bar Association Area.
+Range Bar Association Annual Scholarship - The Range Bar Association will give $1,000 to a law student, or students, who attended high school, or graduated from a high school, in the Range Bar Association area of Northeastern Minnesota.
 The organization will consider students entering their first, second, third, or fourth year of law school as well as students who will be taking the Bar exam immediately following graduation.
 For more information call 218-262-0064.